US Employment Green Card Immigration Services and Information

 US employers are often in need of highly skilled professional workers, especially in technical fields.
 Over the years, I have assisted many domestic and international corporations hire important workers to help their businesses.
 Yet despite the demand for highly educated and skilled workers from abroad, the US immigration system often makes it enormously difficult for US employers to hire such workers.
 A very complicated system has been put in place by various branches of the US government, including the USCIS and Department of Labor, to ensure that foreign workers are not displacing US workers from jobs inside the United States.

 Depending upon the type of employment and employee at issue, the process can vary.
-For example, for employees of extraordinary ability, those who hold advanced degrees, or are of exceptional ability, coming to perform work inside the United States, the process may vary in certain situations, from skilled workers or other professional employees.
-An initial consultation with the employer and employee, can determine whether a green card process is feasible, and which particular process will apply to the situation at hand.
+For example, for employees of extraordinary ability, those who hold advanced degrees, or are of exceptional ability, coming to perform work inside the United States, the process may vary in certain situations from skilled workers or other professional employees.
+An initial consultation with the employer and employee as part of our US employment green card immigration services can determine whether a green card process is feasible and which particular process will apply to the situation at hand.

 In the most common scenario the process begins with a recruitment and labor certification application.
 During this process, the employer conducts an extensive recruitment campaign for the position in question, following regulations established by the Department of Labor for the conduct of such a campaign, to ensure that no US workers are available for the position in question.
 The details of all aspects of this labor certification application process matter.
 For example, the job description used for recruitment must reflect the genuine minimum requirements of the position.
 Often we see employers cater a job description to an intended beneficiary’s credentials and experience, instead of minimum qualifications of the job, as evidenced by prior hires.
 Thus, when the USCIS requests evidence of the qualifications of former holders of the position in question, if it is shown the job description for recruitment purposes was catered specifically for the intended beneficiary, that will defeat the process, and in many instances, can result in the employer being barred from being able to hire other foreign workers for an extended period of time.